dave1362/LLMAgents4Causal-Discovery/README.md

 ## 🔍About

-This is the official repository for ACL 2025 (Findings) paper "[Exploring Multi-Modal Integration with Tool-Augmented LLM Agents for Precise Causal Discovery](https://arxiv.org/abs/2412.13667)".
+This is the official repository for ACL 2025 (Findings) paper "[Exploring Multi-Modal Date with Tool-Augmented LLM Agents for Precise Causal Discovery](https://arxiv.org/abs/2412.13667)".
 This paper proposes MATMCD (Multi-Agent system with Tool-augmented LLMs for Multi-modal enhancement of Causal Discovery), a novel framework designed to improve causal discovery by integrating multi-modal data using tool-augmented large language model (LLM) agents.

 ### 🔧Framework